binderus/binderus/README.md

 # Hi there 👋 Welcome to Binderus!

-A simple yet powerful note-taking app that you have been looking for.
+A note-taking app that focus on Zen and Simplicity.

 ### What's New?